Gincaza/Gincaza/README.md

 ## About Me 🙋‍♂️

 Hello!
 I'm a developer passionate about technology, constantly exploring new programming languages and tech-related topics.
-Currently, I'm proficient in Python with the Django framework, but I'm also studying BashScript and C. I have a special interest in cybersecurity and enjoy participating in challenges on platforms like Hack The Box and TryHackMe.
+Currently, I'm proficient in C# with the .NET framework.
+I have a special interest in cybersecurity and enjoy participating in challenges on platforms like Hack The Box and TryHackMe.

 In this repository, you'll find an assortment of projects reflecting my journey as a developer and technology enthusiast.
 Feel free to explore them and provide feedback or suggestions.